IngarsPoliters/graph-theory-project/README.md

 1. Select Option 2
 2. Enter the custom string to match the expression

-Here the string will be matched and the result will be displayed to the user:<br/>
+Here the string will be matched, and the result will be displayed to the user:<br/>
 ![image](https://user-images.githubusercontent.com/48323426/116317961-f7964a00-a7ab-11eb-9395-56c7bf2c0ee4.png)

 **Testing the code**<br/>
 In the user interface options, on selecting option 2 will display the internal tests for the code.<br/>
-This will validate whether the NFA works as it should, and match the expressions with the tests.<br/>
+This will validate whether the NFA works as it should and match the expressions with the tests.<br/>
 ![image](https://user-images.githubusercontent.com/48323426/116318314-7a1f0980-a7ac-11eb-9ba6-cdfeac6ab39d.png)

 **Exiting the program**<br/>
-To exit the program select option 3 in the menu display.
+To exit the program, select option 3 in the menu display.

 ___
 # Regular Expression
-A regular expression (regex) is a string containing a series of characters, some of the charactrers in regex have a special meaning.
+A regular expression (regex) is a string containing a series of characters, some of the characters in regex have a special meaning.
 For example, the special characters include ```.```, ```|```, ```*```.
 The meaning for these characters are as follows:
 * ```.``` To concatenate two characters together, so ```a.b``` means ```a``` followed by ```b```.
 * ```|``` One OR the other, so ```a|b``` means ```a``` OR ```b```.
 * ```*``` To concatenate zero or more, so ```a*``` means any number of ```a``` `s.